rapidfish/personnummer/README.md

 }
 ```

-[^1]: NOTE: The personnummer from the example above is correct, but not held by any real person (It is used just for demonstration purposes).

 ## New Features added (since 2024-04-18)
   - a way to handle Samordningsnummer within the same Personnummer class (a special form of Personnummer)